Skip to main content

 Eligible organizations must also meet the following criteria:

-- Organizations located in a local historic district planning to alter the exterior of their building (e.g. install solar panels) must review their project with the City of Bloomington Historic Preservation Program Manager Noah Sandweiss (noah.sandweiss@bloomington.in.gov) and receive approval to proceed BEFORE applying.
+• Organizations located in a local historic district planning to alter the exterior of their building (e.g. install solar panels) must review their project with the City of Bloomington Historic Preservation Program Manager Noah Sandweiss (noah.sandweiss@bloomington.in.gov) and receive confirmation to proceed BEFORE applying for SEEL.
+Some historic districts have restrictions on facade changes and may require a Certificate of Appropriateness.
 If you are unsure about your organization's historic designation, search your address at bloomington.in.gov/mybloomington

 Application Process